 - Farmers & Entrepreneurs in Agriculture.
-One of the largest audience pools interested in implementing this type of software solution.
+One of the largest audience pools interested in implementing this type of geographic information system software in agriculture sector.
 Using GIS farmers can increase production and reduce costs by better management of land resources.
 For instance, GIS software has the capability to analyze soil data and determine which crops should be planted where.
 Or else, how to maintain soil nutrition so that the plants are best benefitted and bring a better harvest.

 - Agricultural Companies.
 The industry-related companies can use GIS mapping software to meet the various challenges of the farm industry.
 These include regulatory compliance, permit distribution, subsidy tracking, pest management, and many more.
 Moreover, it enables effective sharing of the information internally, between companies or their clients.